Skip to contents

 Performs a single chain execution in the Metropolis-Hastings algorithm for Bayesian inference, specifically tailored for cancer risk estimation.
-It estimates parameters related to cancer penetrance based on family data, genetic information, and baseline database estimates.
+This function can handle both sex-specific and non-sex-specific scenarios.

 Usage